Go back

 We understand that embarking on a new treatment such as ketamine therapy may evoke some apprehension for some people, particularly given its unfamiliarity for many, and the significance it holds for your mental well-being.
 Yet, rest assured, our dedicated team stands ready to support you throughout this process.
 Personally, I find solace in comprehensively understanding any new endeavor before diving in, and we're committed to providing you with all the details you need to feel informed and empowered from the outset.

 Preparation is essential.
-This includes understanding all aspects of what to expect before, during, and after your infusions, as well as the mechanism of action for this medicine.
-Let this guide help you prepare for your experience at Innerbloom, providing you with all the essential information about this life-changing journey.
+This includes understanding all aspects of what to expect before, during, and after your infusions, as well as how ketamine actually works in your brain and body.
+Let this guide help you prepare for your experience at Innerbloom, providing you with the essential information about this life-changing journey.

 DAY BEFORE YOUR INFUSION: